-This potential has motivated Jamaica to commission the preparation of a community tourism policy and strategy to encourage and guide the development of community tourism over the next several years.
+This potential has motivated the Government of Jamaica to commission the preparation of a National Community Tourism Policy and Strategy to encourage and guide the development of community tourism over the next several years.
 The first phase in this effort was completion of a situation assessment concerning community tourism, informed by consultations with local communities, government representatives, non-governmental organisations (NGOs), and both the domestic and international tourism sector.
 The results were very encouraging, indicating wide-ranging interest in, and commitment to, community tourism development in Jamaica.

-It is against this backdrop that this comprehensive community tourism policy and strategy is presented.
+It is against this backdrop that this comprehensive National Community Tourism Policy and Strategy is presented.